Undergraduate Scholarships & Awards

 In 1984, alongside key patient families, Dr Dempsey established The Children’s Cancer Unit Charity (CCUC) to raise the necessary funds to build a dedicated Children’s Cancer & Haematology Unit at the hospital.
 In recognition of Dr Dempsey’s incredible contribution to the treatment and care of children with cancer in Northern Ireland, The Children’s Cancer Unit Charity has established the Dr Sid Dempsey Student Prize, to be awarded to three pre-registration nursing students at a ceremony in March 2024.
 1st place £1000 2nd place £500 3rd place £250 Applicants must submit a comprehensive reflective piece on their experiences of looking after a child or young person with cancer.
 This can be in any practice setting.

-The Eleanor Hayes Leadership Prize was founded in 2010 through the generosity of Mrs Eleanor Hayes.
-She commenced her nursing career in 1973 and spent over 30 years in clinical practice, first as a Ward Sister and later as a Director of Nursing.
-She is currently working as a healthcare consultant within the private and independent sectors.
-This prize recognizes the importance of leadership qualities in shaping and developing high quality nursing care and services, and celebrates the achievements of nursing students in demonstrating their leadership potential through their course of study at Queen’s University Belfast.
-The award, which carries with it a prize of up to £100, is awarded biannually to the undergraduate nursing student(s) graduating from the School of Nursing and Midwifery who, in the opinion of the Panel, has the best overall performance in leadership across all relevant branches of nursing.
+Established in 2010 through the generosity of Mrs Eleanor Hayes, this prize honours a distinguished nursing career that began in 1973 and spanned more than 30 years in clinical practice, including roles as Ward Sister and Director of Nursing.
+Mrs Hayes now works as a healthcare consultant within the private and independent sectors.
+The Eleanor Hayes Leadership Prize recognises the vital role of leadership in shaping and advancing high-quality nursing care.
+It celebrates undergraduate nursing students at Queen’s University Belfast who demonstrate exceptional leadership potential throughout their studies.
+The prize includes a monetary award of up to £100 and is presented to the graduating student(s) from the School of Nursing and Midwifery who, in the opinion of the panel, demonstrate the strongest overall leadership performance across all relevant branches of nursing.

 Mr David Marshall, Senior Lecturer in the School of Nursing and Midwifery, died after a short illness in 2017.
 This award is open to all students completing the BSc Nursing or Midwifery programmes.